galaxypi/galaxy-design/docs/git-lfs.md

 ## Git Attributes

-We could track each file one at a time by using the Git LFS CLI process above or we could apply all file types.
+We could track each file one at a time by using the Git LFS tracking method above.
+But let's track all files by executing the following...

 Open your `.gitattributes` file.